Carlo Rovelli: Political engagement, pacifism, and controversies

 Rovelli's first book was on the Italian student political movements in the 1970s.
 He later refused Italy's compulsory military draft and was briefly detained.
-In 2021, he coordinated the Global Peace Dividend, an open letter signed by more that 50 Nobel Laureates, including the Dalai Lama, calling for all countries to negotiate a balanced cut on their military spending by 2% a year for the next five years, and put half the saved money in a UN fund to combat pandemics, the climate crisis, and extreme poverty.
+In 2021, he coordinated the Global Peace Dividend, an open letter signed by more than 50 Nobel Laureates, including the Dalai Lama, calling for all countries to negotiate a balanced cut on their military spending by 2% a year for the next five years, and put half the saved money in a UN fund to combat pandemics, the climate crisis, and extreme poverty.

 On 1 May 2023, Rovelli gave a political speech at the large Italian Labour Day concert in Rome, inviting the youth to engage politically for the environment, economical equality and peace, and criticizing the Italian Defence Minister Guido Crosetto for what he claims was his direct involvement with what he calls the industrial military complex.
 The speech raised a large controversy.
 As a consequence, his invitation to represent Italy at the 2024 Frankfurt Book Fair was cancelled; the cancellation itself was widely criticized, leading to his re-invitation, and the resignation of the Italian Commissary for the Buchmesse.
 Rovelli repeated his call for reduced military spending and improved international cooperation following the outbreak of the Gaza war.
-That same year, he was one of the signatories of the International Peace Conference manifesto, which accuses, without evidence, the so-called West (e.g., the United States, the European Union, and NATO) of attacking "Russia with the clear goal to destroy it as a sovereign state".
-The manifesto goes as far as to claim that this Western aggression was the driving force behind the Russian invasion of Ukraine.
+That same year, he was one of the signatories of the International Peace Conference manifesto, which accuses the United States, the European Union, and NATO of being a driving force behind the Russian invasion of Ukraine.